ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Results

 \subsection{Validation Experiment}

-In this experiment, from each dataset 100 instances were randomly sampled to run for cost control.
-The contribution of agent-extracted signals compared to single-agent baselines is illustrated in Figure~\ref{figure_5} with cost recorded in Table~\ref{validation_cost}.
-These results align with our ablation study, particularly highlighting the importance of the Reproduction Test.
-The contribution of Execution Context is slightly lower than that of oracle versions, likely reflecting the practical difficulty of extracting this signal, especially in the majority of cases where error stack traces are unavailable as discussed above.
+For cost control, we randomly sampled 100 instances per dataset.
+Figure~\ref{figure_5} shows the contribution of agent-extracted signals over single-agent baselines, with costs in Table~\ref{validation_cost}.
+On SWE-bench-Live, using the same weak model in both stages improves success by at most 4\% over the weak baseline, indicating that most gains come from improved agentic ability brought by the strong model.
+The ordering aligns with oracle patterns, suggesting oracle contributions can indicate the contribution order of agent-extracted signals as agentic capabilities improve.
+Execution Context contributes slightly less than its oracle counterpart, likely because it is harder to extract in practice, especially when error traces are unavailable as discussed above.

-Regarding LM API cost, for information extraction, obtaining a Reproduction Test is the cheapest for SWE-bench-Verified, while Edit Location is cheapest for SWE-bench-Live and Pro.
-For issue resolution using extracted information, providing Edit Location yields the lowest cost for SWE-bench-Verified, whereas providing Reproduction Test is most cost-efficient for the others.
+For LM API cost, Reproduction Test is cheapest to extract on SWE-bench-Verified, while Edit Location is cheapest on SWE-bench-Live and Pro.
+For issue resolution with extracted information, Edit Location is cheapest on SWE-bench-Verified, whereas Reproduction Test is cheapest on the others.

-Surprisingly, for any of the benchmarks, there are always \textbf{more than 4} instances that are unresolved by either strong or weak model alone but successfully resolved with agent-generated Reproduction Tests.
-Moreover, this approach surpasses the baseline performance of the \textbf{stronger} model given agent-extracted reproduction, demonstrating the methodological potential of this combined strategy.
+Notably, \textbf{more than 4} instances unsolved by either the strong or weak model alone are solved with agent-generated Reproduction Tests in each benchmark and run.
+The two-stage pipeline also exceeds the \textbf{stronger} model baseline with agent-extracted reproduction, highlighting the potential of this combined strategy.